Cologler/anyioc-python/README.md

 #### Module scoped and namespace scoped

-We also have module scoped `ServiceProvider` and namespace scoped `ServiceProvider`.
+anyioc also provide module scoped `ServiceProvider` and namespace scoped `ServiceProvider`.

 If you have a project: